Course Organization and Schedule

-The seminar is held each year in April, about six months after the program starts, at a conference facility in the United States.
+The seminar is held each year, about six months after the program starts, at a conference facility in the United States.
 As most FOPP participants’ attest, the seminar wraps up everything taught in the distance-learning portion of FOPP.
 Highlights of the seminar are:

 - Meeting fellow participants who are also committed to professional performance.

 - Delivering a critiqued self-introduction and research-report summary.

 - The Joseph S. Ward Memorial Lecture, delivered by the FOPP Laureate, typically a high-achieving professional.

 - A review of a tragic case history that exemplifies the bad attitudes displayed by many FOPP participants…when they began the course.

 - An evening workshop that gives participants an opportunity to work together and, later, play together.

 - The presentation of two actual case histories by the individuals who suffered through them.

 - A role-playing, dispute-resolution workshop that most participants find to be one of the highlights of their overall FOPP experience.